Constitution of Albania: Modern period

 During the National Renaissance of the 19th century, Albanians founded the League of Prizren and in the meantime a provisional government for the Albanian-speaking territories of the Ottoman Empire.
 The "New Kanun" was adopted as a program and statute for the governing bodies.
 This is often regarded as the beginning of the modern Albanian politics and diplomacy.

 In 1913, the Principality of Albania was recognized as an independent country, yet the Great Powers decided to restrict Albania's territorial ambitions and imposed a constitutional monarchy to be headed by the German prince Wilhelm von Wied and his heirs in primogeniture.
 The Organic Statute of Albania (Statuti Organik i Shqipërisë)—the constitution established by the International Control Commission in 1914—did not have much effect partially due to the rebellions against the foreign king and partially due to World War I.

 The 1913 borders arranged by European powers left more than half of the Albanian-speaking territories outside Albania's borders.
-However, right after the first World War, the nation was in danger of being re-partitioned between other countries.
+However, right after the First World War, the nation was in danger of being re-partitioned between other countries.
 In opposition to this, the Albanian leaders held Congress of Lushnjë at which they decided to defend the sovereignty of their country and fight against any foreign invasions.
 An interim constitution, officially known as Statute, sanctioning the monarchy was also passed.

 During the 1920s, Albania experienced political instability and rapid succession of governments.
 In 1924 a revolutionary group took over by force, while six months later Ahmet Zogu crushed the revolution.
-In 1925, an Albanian Republic was declared under a constitution based on the French model of the Third Republic.
+In 1925, an Albanian Republic was declared under a constitution based mostly on the model of the Third French Republic.
 The Republic had a bicameral legislature (Chamber of Deputies and Senate) that elected a President, who was head of state and of government (Council of Ministers) for a seven-year term.
-The President was vested with fairly broad—almost dictatorial—powers, including the power to appoint one-third of the Senate and rule by decree.
+The constitution departed from the then-French model, however, in the sweeping powers vested in the presidency.
+The President, among other things, had the right to appoint one-third of the Senate and rule by decree.
+The only president under this system was Zogu; for all intents and purposes, his presidency was a legal dictatorship.

 Three years later, in 1928, Albania was proclaimed a kingdom, and President Zogu became King Zog I. The legislative organ consisted of one chamber, while the executive power belonged to the head of state, the King, and the cabinet composed of the Prime Minister and other ministers.
 In practice, however, Zog retained the same dictatorial powers he'd held as president, and the country was still essentially a military dictatorship.

 With the Italian fascists invading Albania in 1939, this Constitution was abolished.
 Fascist collaborators in Albania offered the throne to Victor Emmanuel III, King of Italy, an act that heavily violated the Constitution of the Albanian Kingdom.
 The Quisling government established by the Italians passed a new Constitution in 1939.